The Long Debated Bourne Stone

 The enlarged NI provides ⇒ nigh ……and comet, lake, footprints’ of the giant, and foundation.

-A Pagan/Baalist reading might be:
+A pagan/Baalist reading might be:

 South lies the eye that wandered in ire as it went.